abhay-8/Java-Implementation-of-Merkle-Tree/README.md

 Verification is a bottom-up approach where we start from the data, find its hash and calculate the parent and continue this until we find the root.
 Mathematically, we can express it as follows:

 ![](https://miro.medium.com/max/1400/1*gGD-kH3a1_CoYeHyYLeodA.jpeg)

+# Use Cases :-

+    1. Git, a distributed version control system, is one of the most widely used.
+It is used to handle projects by programmers from all around the world.
+    2. Interplanetary File System, a peer-to-peer distributed protocol, is another suitable implementation.
+It's also open-source, allowing computers to join and use a centralized file system.
+    3. It's part of the technique that generates verifiable certificate transparency logs.
+    4. Amazon DynamoDB and Apache Cassandra use it during the data replication process.
+These No-SQL distributed databases use Merkle trees to control discrepancies.